dbarrosop/dbarrosop.github.io/_drafts/vagrant-for-network-engineers.md

 {% endhighlight %}

-h3.
-How does it work?
+### How does it work?

-Assuming the previous configuration file, if I type @vagrant up@ I will get a lab up and running with the following characteristics:
+Assuming the previous configuration file, if I type `vagrant up` I will get a lab up and running with the following characteristics:

- * 4 VMs running 4 different operating systems: *Linux*, *vEOS*, *JunOS* and *IOS-XR*.
+ * 4 VMs running 4 different operating systems: **Linux**, **vEOS**, **JunOS** and **IOS-XR**.
- * Each VM is going to have 3 NICs: a management interface, one connected to _link_1_ and another one to _link_2_.
+ * Each VM is going to have 3 NICs: a management interface, one connected to `link_1` and another one to `link_2`.
  * VMs will be provisioned automatically with some initial configuration as defined in the configuration file.
-I am using a script for this task that is triggered by the @host_shell@ provisioner.
+I am using a script for this task that is triggered by the `host_shell` provisioner.
  * All the machines will be accessible via SSH and, in addition, vEOS will be accessible via the eAPI.

-Once all the VMs have been started I can easily connect to them via SSH with the following command @vagrant ssh $name@, where name is the name of the VM, i.e., @vagrant ssh eos@.
+Once all the VMs have been started I can easily connect to them via SSH with the following command `vagrant ssh $name`, where name is the name of the VM, i.e., `vagrant ssh eos`.

 You can also start or stop a subset of VMs easily by specifying them as a list.
-In the following example I am going to start the VMs running Linux (base) and vEOS (eos) only and then I am going to connect to them and check LLDP:
+In the following example I am going to start the VMs running Linux (`base`) and vEOS (`eos`) only and then I am going to connect to them and check LLDP:

 {% highlight text linenos %}